FatimaLearnsCyber/Kali-Windows-Metasploit-Detection-Lab/README.md

 The lab was conducted inside an isolated NAT network to prevent exposure to the host system.

+## Value & Impact of the Lab

+This lab demonstrates the complete lifecycle of a reverse shell attack, from delivery to execution to detection.
+It highlights how endpoint visibility, log ingestion, and SIEM analysis can expose malicious activity even when an attacker gains system access.
+The project emphasizes detection engineering, telemetry analysis, and defensive strategy rather than exploitation alone.

 ---

 ## Lab Architecture